 Forensic expert

 A forensic expert is called upon to give the judge an opinion on specific technical points.
-There are experts in very varied fields (medicine, accident science, architecture, ...).
+There are experts in very varied fields (medicine, accident science, architecture, etc...).
 The expert may be appointed by the judge or by the parties to the proceedings.
-His opinion is not binding on the judge, who remains free to incorporate it into his decision.
+The judge is not bound by his or her opinion and is free to use it in making his or her decision.
 The expert's remuneration shall be included in the costs of the trial.

 Judges may call upon experts on lists.